bensaied/KendyProject/README.md

 ## 💝 Support

-For support, email saayeed@outlook.fr and don't forget to leave a star ⭐️.
+For support, email ben.saied@proton.me and don't forget to leave a star ⭐️.

 ## 📝 Authors